When you have completed all 4 of the GED® tests, you will need this info explaining what to do after the GED®.

 Once you have received the paper copies of your GED® diploma and transcript, you may wish to apply to USAf (Universities South Africa) for foreign conditional exemption, if you want to apply to a South African University.

-The decision as to whether you meet the requirements to receive Foreign Conditional Exemption is at the discretion of USAf.
+The decision as to whether you meet the requirements to receive Foreign Conditional Exemption is at the discretion of USAf.®

-Follow these steps in the application process for foreign conditional exemption:
+Once you have either one of the above, then you can follow these steps in the application process for foreign conditional exemption:

 1. Get Copies Notarised